 A support system for individual living with intellectual and developmental disabilities, their caregivers and family member which will enables them to locate not only printed materials but also link them to local, state, and national resources that will meet the needs of those in our community living with Intellectual and Developmental Disabilities so that they can live, work and enjoy life just like people without disabilities do.

 We provide information on the services and resources available across Virginia as well as our local community.

 We’re always looking for volunteers and interns.
 Call Terri Gibbs at 540-437-9214.

 Canteens for teens and adults with intellectual and developmental disabilities give participants an opportunity to socialize, meet new people, and enjoy activities in a safe environment.
 Everyone is welcome, and no pre-registration is necessary.
-Just come and have a
+Just come and have a good time!

 Canteens are a collaboration between The Arc of Harrisonburg & Rockingham and Harrisonburg Parks & Recreation.

 Except as noted, all activities are from 7-8:30 p.m. at the Westover Park Community Activities Center, 305 S. Dogwood Ave., Harrisonburg.